avanwouwe/citadel-browser-agent/docs/config/account-trust.md

 ```

 ## enforcement
 Citadel enforces your policy by blocking access to the protected scope in case of non-compliance.
-In order to give users due warning, an escalation schema is followed, depending on the type of action defined for the issue at hand.
+In order to not block users when they are performing time-critical tasks, an escalation schema is followed, depending on the type of action defined for the issue at hand.
 For more information, see the [page on audits](/config/audits).

 You can adapt the way that Citadel reacts to different levels of non-compliance, depending on your context and risk factors.

 ```
     ...
     "account": {